Scent and Music Performance | Share

 The students responded to sample tracks Matthew created inspired by mainstream perfumes such as Viktor&Rolf’s Spicebomb, Azzaro’s Wanted and Trump’s Success, by formulating their own scents.
 The components of these scents that provide more unusual, off-putting notes will be emitted into the space during Matthew’s live DJ performance, creating a scented experience that emulates the smell of real clubs, with notes such as cigarette smoke, sweat and stale beer.
 The scent responses created by Irmak Atabek, Roberta Ion, Grace Lee, Natasha Malhi and Phoebe Tan, under the supervision of Dr Milica Stevi? and perfumer Marianne Martin, will be on display highlighting a few ingredients that visitors will be able to sample for themselves.

-The performance will be followed by a short in-conversation hosted by Derek Walmsley, editor of The Wire magazine.
+The performance was be followed by a short in-conversation hosted by Derek Walmsley, editor of The Wire magazine.

 Arcade East was developed to host a themed season of events and installations with a focus on digital practice and innovation each summer as part of a new LCF Arts Programme.
 Most projects are developed in conjunction with a new an interdisciplinary space, the Digital Learning Lab, which operates at the intersection between traditional and digital practice for design, making and ideation.
 This summer’s programme focuses on design, technology and performance and this event marks the beginning of a launch series of experimental projects.

-Arcade East Launch is part of London Design Festival 2017.
+Arcade East Launch was part of London Design Festival 2017.